sebivenlo/PerformanceTesting/README.md

 * The before and after functionality is split by the line `joinPoint.proceed();`
 	* Store the result of this on an `Object result` and return this at the end of the function
 	* Think about why it throws a `Throwable`?
+  * Catch the `Throwable`, make sure your business logic continues (stop timers, log message) and then rethrow the exception
 	* Think about what `result` contains?
 * Implement the same time-logging as you did with the two separate functions at the end of Step 4 (and uncomment them to prevent log diarrhea &#9786; )